yiisoft-contrib/yiiframework.com/README.md

 # build js/css files
 gulp build

+# If you're on Windows you have to manually symlink or copy
+# %appdata%/npm/node_modules/browser-sync to your app's node_modules

 # The next step is for building the API documentation and the Guide files.
 # It is optional for the site to be working but you will have no API docs and Guide.